mccnick/MovieMagnet/README.md

 - **Movie Reviews**: Users can read and write reviews, fostering a community of movie lovers.
 - **Real-time Interaction**: Implemented WebSocket technology for real-time user interactions within the app.
 - **RESTful APIs**: Utilized REST APIs for efficient backend data handling and integration.
+- **Admin Features**: The app features in-depth Admin features, such as muting/unmuting users in chat, resetting their encrypted password, deleting a user's account and having their own websocket help-chat for all users to get help.

 ## Tech Stack